 This article provides a detailed understanding of futures and options, two widely used derivative instruments in the stock market.
 It covers their meanings, types, benefits, risks, and how they operate.

-Futures and options are essential financial instruments known as derivatives, whose values depend on the performance of underlying assets like stocks, commodities, or currencies.
-They offer investors and traders opportunities to manage risks, speculate on price movements, and diversify their portfolios.
+Futures and options are key financial instruments, known as derivatives, whose values depend on the performance of underlying assets such as stocks, commodities, or currencies.
+These instruments help investors manage risk, speculate on price movements, and diversify their portfolios.

 A futures contract is a legally binding agreement to buy or sell a specified asset at a predetermined price on a future date.
 Both parties are obligated to execute the transaction at the contract expiry.